ansible/ansible/docs/docsite/rst/windows_setup.rst

 ```````````
 Once Powershell has been upgraded to at least version 3.0, the final step is for the
 WinRM service to be configured so that Ansible can connect to it.
 There are two
-main components of the WinRM service that governs how Ansible can interface with
+main components of the WinRM service that govern how Ansible can interface with
 the Windows host: the ``listener`` and the ``service`` configuration settings.

 Details about each component can be read below, but the script